ThomasKerbrat/sudoku-solver/README.md

 ## CellColumnIndex: number
 The index of the Column of a Cell in the Grid, range 0 to 8.

-## CellSubGridIndex: number
+## CellSquareIndex: number
-The index of a Cell in the SubGrid, range 0 to 8.
+The index of a Cell in the Square, range 0 to 8.

 ## Row: number[]